 St Sava Cathedral has a beautiful white granite facade and looks stunning from the outside both during the day and night.
 The interior is currently under construction however as it is still pretty incomplete inside.

 You can also visit the adjacent chapel of Saint Sava.
-It is much smaller but incredibly beautiful inside – the below right picture shows the roof of this impressive chapel.
+It is much smaller but incredibly beautiful and impressive inside.

 View the location of St Sava Cathedral on Google maps here.